pr3370m/case-presentation-template/README.md

 **version 0.1.0**

-A presentation template for cases, written in LaTeX for the ease of doing similar things in future.
+A presentation template for cases, written in LaTeX for the ease of doing similar things in future. <br>
 Hope it helps.

 ---